bitspaceorg/url-shortner/README.md

 3. Set up the database:
     - Create a Supabase project and obtain the connection string.
     - Create the `.env` file with your Supabase connection string.
-    - Run `npx prisma migrate dev --name init ` followed by `npx prisma generate` to connect your database with your project
+    - Run `npx prisma migrate dev --name init ` followed by `npx prisma generate` to connect the database with your project
-4. If all the above steps are done sucessfully, now run `npm run dev`<br/>
+4. After all the above steps are done successfully, run `npm run dev`<br/>
 #### Now go to the respective port of localhost to experience our URL shortener running in your device

 ## Contributing